alokomkar/alokomkar/README.md

 ---

 ## Executive Summary
-Certified Associate Android Developer with 12+ years of expertise in high-scale mobile architecture and team leadership.
+Certified Senior Android Developer with 12+ years of expertise in high-scale mobile architecture and team leadership.
 Proven track record of spearheading complex feature modules from greenfield design to production.
 Expert in Kotlin, Jetpack Compose, and Modern Android Architecture, with a specialized focus on engineering quality, accessibility (ADA), and performance optimization.

 ## Technical Expertise
 * **Languages:** Kotlin, Core Java.